 What is a Watershed?

-Look at this watershed map of the United States.
-Do those lines remind you of any other parts of living things?
+Looking at this watershed map of the United States, do those lines remind you of any other parts of living things?
 Amazing similarities in living things, aren’t there?
 Now think of the earth as one giant living thing!

 Can you find the Mississippi River Watershed?
 How about the Sacramento/San Joaquin Valley Watershed?
 Can you guess where the Colorado River Watershed is?
 What other major watersheds can you name?

 All those watersheds start out as tiny, little rivulets, that flow downhill into tributaries and tributaries into larger creeks, then from those creeks to rivers, small rivers to large, and then- the oceans!